andyatkinson/blog/about/index.md

 projects: 'projects'
 ---

-Andy is a full-stack web software engineer, with over 10 years of experience.
+Andy is a senior software engineer with Groupon.

-He identifies with the label of "product-focused engineer", and has received positive feedback for his communication skills, attention to detail, and business savvy.
+He tends to be more of a "product-focused engineer" and enjoys collaborating with software development team members focused on various disciplines including product management, design, growth, marketing, and revenue.

 ##### Recommendations